starshard-dev/Exercise-Tracker-FullStack-App/README.md

 # Exercise Tracker

-A simple Exercise Tracker App built with Node and MongoDB
+A simple Exercise Tracker App built with Node.js and MongoDB